 The student, working with a faculty advisor, is responsible for planning his/her own course of study.
 While academic advising is a process of communication and information exchange between student and advisor, the ultimate responsibility for program, course selection, and meeting graduation requirements rests with the student.

 Except those subsequently noted, Baldwin Wallace University grants the degree of Bachelor of Arts (B.A.) to students who complete the requirements for graduation.
-The degree of Bachelor of Science (B.S.) is granted to those who have majored in one of the following majors, psychology, mathematics, computer science, or computer information systems, communication sciences & disorders, engineering, public health or natural sciences.
+The degree of Bachelor of Science (B.S.) is granted to those who have majored in one of the following majors: psychology, mathematics, computer science, computer information systems, communication sciences & disorders, engineering, public health or natural sciences.
 The degree of Bachelor of Science in Education (B.S. in Ed.) is granted to students who major in early childhood education, middle childhood, and mild/moderate educational needs.
 The degrees of Bachelor of Music (B.M.) and Bachelor of Music Education (B.M.E.) are granted to those students who complete the respective programs in the Conservatory.
 The Bachelor of Science in Nursing (B.S.N.) is awarded to our nursing graduates.
 Acting majors earn a Bachelor of Fine Arts (B.F.A) degree.

 A student who desires two bachelor’s degrees must meet the following requirements: (1) The candidate must meet the particular subject requirements for both degrees and the core requirements.
 (2) An additional 32 credit hours must be completed at Baldwin Wallace beyond the requirements of the first degree.
 (3) There can be no duplication of departmental major fields.
 As an example, a student earning a Bachelor of Music degree and a Bachelor of Arts degree cannot elect a major in music for the BA degree.
 (4) Comprehensive examinations or their equivalent, as required by major departments, must be completed.